Preparing for the Spring 2018 Semester

 - A copy of the ME curriculum (with your completed courses X'ed out)

-Graduating Seniors and students who plan to graduate in Spring 2017 should make sure to do a Final Degree Check with your ESS Adviser in 230 Bechtel if you have not already done so.
+Graduating Seniors and students who plan to graduate in Fall 2018 should make sure to do a Final Degree Check with your ESS Adviser in 230 Bechtel if you have not already done so.

 Undeclared Students Who Intend to Declare ME